 That means it is packed with tourists.
 We went in the offseason and we’re still amazed at how many people were on the beach.
 I would recommend visiting the East Fjords if you have the time.
 We thought the Egilsstaðir region was stunning and yielded far fewer crowds, which is exactly what you want on an Iceland honeymoon.

 Check out the Wildlife at Jökulsárlón Glacier Lagoon

 You can get out and enjoy the beauty from the side, or you can hop on a boat tour to get more up close to the glacier.
 If you are in for an adventure and traveling during the winter a great thing to do on your Iceland honeymoon would be to go on an ice caving tour in the nearby Vatnajökull glacier.
 Whatever you do, the lagoon is always changing, so no two trips will ever be the same.

 I would advise bringing some binocularsand a travel camera as there are often seals swimming in the lagoon (we saw five!).
 After you are done make sure to go across the street to Diamond Beach to hold an Icelandic ice cube!
 Or eat one like Cameron…

 Tackle the Ice and Climb a Glacier

 Have a Date Night in Reykjavik

 There is a thriving bar and restaurant scene that is vibrant on weekends and summer months.
 The best food we had in Reykjavik was at Matarkjallarinn.
 It’s a central and upscale restaurant that serves up modern Icelandic cuisine.
 They have live music or a pianist playing every night and on weekends the cocktail bar here is packed with patrons for a lively atmosphere.

-There is almost a bar on every corner in the capital so it won’t be hard to find a good one.
+There is almost a bar on every corner of the capital so it won’t be hard to find a good one.
 Many offer happy hour specials so make sure to do your research and get there a little bit early for a deal.
 Keep in mind that the sun never sets during the Icelandic summer so when you walk out of the bar at 2 am you may be just a little bit confused.

 Drive Iceland’s Ring Road